kiba/Writings/portalman/chp3_science_the_shit_out_of_this.md

 -o-

 The problem of buying online is that you have to wait a few business days for goods to arrive.
 In hindsight, he should hadn't done that.
-He could have bought everything from the local big box retailer.
+He could have bought everything from the local big box retailer instead, but he got really impatient and ended up in this suboptimal situation.
 In the meantime, he returned to his former bedroom with experimental objects for testing.

 There was a tiny edge that he could perceive, and he wanted to know if it was sharp.